-Housing Lottery is the process by which our current registered students select their housing accommodations for the next academic year.
+Housing Lottery is the process by which our rising sophomore, junior and senior students select their housing accommodations for the next academic year.
 Students are required to reside in Wittenberg housing the entire time they are enrolled.
 Students with fewer than 60 credit hours must live in a residence hall; students with over 60 earned credit hours after the spring semester may live in a Witt rental property.
 The lottery site is located at http://housing.wittenberg.edu.

 YES!
-Log onto MyWitt and click on “Student Academic Information” and then on "Registration Priority and Holds".
-If you have any type of hold/restriction, such as an unpaid balance on your student account, Dean of Students hold, library fine, etc., you must contact the appropriate office to correct the restriction(s) before proceeding through the housing lottery module.
-You will not be allowed to proceed if any holds or restrictions exist.
-If you want to be included in a group of 2, 3, 4 or 5, a hold will prohibit your group from entering preferences.
+Log onto MyWitt and click on “My Academics”, then click “Student Academic Information” and then click on "Registration Priority and Holds".
+If you have any type of hold/restriction, such as an unpaid balance on your student account, Dean of Students hold, library fine, etc., you must contact the appropriate office to lift the restriction/hold(s) before proceeding through housing lottery.
+You will not be allowed to proceed if any holds or restrictions exist and will prohibit your group from entering preferences.